rapidsai/rmm/README.md

 ### `device_uvector`

 ### `device_scalar`

+### Host Data Structures

+RMM does not currently provide any data structures that interoperate with `rmm::mr::host_memory_resource`.
+In the near future, we hope to provide a `rmm::host_buffer` similar to `rmm::device_buffer`.

 Using RMM in CUDA C++ code is straightforward.
 Include `rmm.h` and replace calls to `cudaMalloc()` and `cudaFree()` with calls to the `RMM_ALLOC()` and